ly3xqhl8g9/delicense/README.md

 A `delicense` consists of the `LICENSE` text (`SHA1:2e49c6c58bb15484f231a7759f85aeed845ee883`) and the `LICENSE.deon` configuration file.

 The `delicense` considers the present time and the current data from the stance of the far future where data generation and transformation is costless, hence why the inequality of considering all delicense owners and all delicensed data as of equal value is a feature, it allows for the stability of the entire system.

+The `delicense-analyzer` is a Command-Line Interface tool to detect from the root of a directory all the delicense owners upon which the package depends on.